 Moisture – This is a common issue concerning 3D printer filaments due to poor packaging or long exposure before the material is packed.

 Plastic absorbs moisture from the atmosphere relative to the humidity and duration of exposure.
-You will notice this when it splatters and splits at the hot-end.
+You will notice this when it splatters and splits at the hot end.

 Impurities – This is a major issue when selecting a 3D printer filament.
 Chemical impurities will turn your 3D printing experience into a nightmare because it will lead to poor melted plastic viscosity with debris plugging up the extruder nozzle.